suvarna-jp/LearningTree/React_Tutorial/React_Tutorial.md

 # About React

-* React is a JavaScript library developed by Facebook which makes it very easy to create interactive UIs.
+* React is a JavaScript library developed by Facebook (by Jordan Walke, a software engineer) which makes it very easy to create interactive UIs.
 * Most technologies involved while creating React application are

 1) React